autamus/artifact-dl/README.md

 # artifact-dl
-Is a simple action to grab all of the artifacts from a set of GitHub commits.
+A simple GitHub Action to grab all of the artifacts from a set of workflow runs by commit.